sandramsc/biocoins/README.md

     <br />
     </h2>

-Biocoins is a platform for researchers, patients, and investors to collectively fund clinical trials.
-By allowing researchers to tokenize incentives (early treatment access, IP royalties, data access, and more) for their planned clinical trial, we help researchers fund clinical trials faster than ever before.

 ## Application Description

 A web based platform for researchers, patients, and investors to collectively fund clinical trials.